7 ways to evaluate and improve digital marketing

 How can you evaluate the effectiveness and increase the return on investment (ROI) of your online advertising?
 How can you know how much revenue is generated by SEO traffic, mobile apps, and media ads?
 These questions are relevant to many online and omnichannel businesses.
 In this article, we describe solutions from OWOX BI that have helped our clients find answers to these and other questions and solve their business problems.

 We succinctly describe how we’ve helped our clients do these seven real-world cases below.
-If you’re interested in technical details or want to try some of the things we mention in your own project, sign up for an OWOX BI demo.
-Our specialists will share details and help you find a solution that’s relevant to your business.
+If you’re interested in technical details or want to try some of the things we mention in your own project, try OWOX BI for free.

 Table of contents